 Another factor that made Sandy unique was the cold northern jet stream (a current of high-speed winds) that dipped south, touching the warm tropical storm and causing a renewed blast of energy.
 Atmospheric scientists have noticed that as the Arctic sea ice melts, the jet stream is more likely to move in big wavy patterns, as it did with Sandy.
 Those patterns are courtesy of something called the North Atlantic oscillation, a defined region of pressure fluctuation.
 And the Arctic Sea ice melting, of course, is often considered a symptom of global warming [source: Fischetti].

 Need some more info on weather and warming?
-You'll find many more articles to satisfy your inner weather junkie on the next page.
+You'll find many more articles to satisfy your inner weather junkie below.

 Author's Note: Did global warming cause Hurricane Sandy?

 While most scientists (and the media who report on them) are willing to point out global warming factors that could contribute to a severe weather episode, I would be remiss to imply that there aren't detractors.
 For a fascinating look at one denier -- who just happened to be in charge of the Hurricane Sandy Wikipedia page -- check it out here.